gagle/node-properties/README.md

 - encoding. _String_. `ascii` or `utf8`.
 If `ascii` is used, all the characters with code greater than 127 are converted to its unicode string representation.
 Default is `utf8`.
 - bufferSize. _Number_.
 The buffer size used while writing the file.
 Default is 16KB.
 - header. _String_.
 A comment to write at the beginning of the file.
+- pretty. _Boolean_.
+If true, the stringified properties are well formatted: tabbed and word wrapped at 80 columns.
+- replacer. _Function_.
+The same as the reviver function but if the returned value is undefined the property or section is not stringified.
+Receives two parameters and optionally three if section are enabled.

 The comments (from properties and header) can be written as a multi-line comment, for example, if you write a property: